RajiSumathi/Final-Assignment/README.md

 # Final-Assignment

-FLASK APPLICATION FOR QUERY COUNTING
+FLASK APPLICATION FOR QUERY COUNTING:
 This Flask application counts queries from a log file based on a provided date prefix.
 It provides a simple REST API endpoint to retrieve query counts.

 Table of Contents:
-Overview
+Overview,
-Setup
+Setup,
-Usage
+Usage,
-API Endpoint
+API Endpoint,
 Error Handling

 Overview: